anazareth42/ramulator-bindgen/README.md

 `./test_call_ramulator`

 ## Example Output
 You should expect DRAM statistics from the frontend and memory system.
-Here are some example numbers:
+Here are the latency results when address 0x12345678 is provided:
 ```Loaded configuration from file.
 Created frontend instance.
 Created memory system instance.